Machine Learning for Practical Quantum Error Mitigation

 🔬 Our Findings:

-Using both simulations and experiments on state-of-art quantum computers (up to 100 qubits), we found that machine learning for quantum error mitigation (ML-QEM) can:
+Using both simulations and experiments on state-of-art quantum computers (up to 100 qubits), we find that machine learning for quantum error mitigation (ML-QEM) can:

 - Significantly reduce overheads.